-Wil Gafney, Associate Professor of Hebrew and Old Testament, The Lutheran Theological Seminary at Philadelphia
+Wil Gafney, Associate Professor of Hebrew and Old Testament, Lutheran Theological Seminary at Philadelphia (At Brite Divinity School as of 9/2014)

 As the saying goes, “sometimes the old ways are best.”
 (Eve Moneypenny and James Bond in Skyfall, 2012) Hevruta is a venerable pedagogy that places mutual student learning at the center of the classroom.
 In rabbinic tradition hevruta (“friend,” “companion”) denotes a pair who read and study sacred texts together.